-Daily Words of God | "The Mystery of the Incarnation (4)" | Excerpt 77
+Daily Words of God: Judgment in the Last Days | Excerpt 77

-Before man was redeemed, many of Satan’s poisons were already planted within him.
-After thousands of years of Satan’s corruption, man already has within him a nature that resists God.
-Therefore, when man has been redeemed, it is nothing more than redemption, where man is bought at a high price, but the poisonous nature within has not been eliminated.
-Man that is so defiled must undergo a change before being worthy to serve God.
-Through this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within him, and he will be able to completely change and become clean.
-Only in this way can man be worthy to return before the throne of God.
-All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as refinement, man can cast away his corruption and be made pure.
+Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
+Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
+Man that is so defiled must undergo a change before becoming worthy to serve God.
+By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt essence within his own self, and he will be able to change completely and become clean.
+Only in this way can man become worthy to return before the throne of God.
+All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
 Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification.
-In truth, this stage is that of conquest as well as the second stage of salvation.
-Man is gained by God through judgment and chastisement by the word; through the use of the word to refine, judge and disclose, all of the impurities, notions, motives, and individual hopes within man’s heart are completely revealed.
-Though man has been redeemed and forgiven of his sins, it is only considered as God not remembering the transgressions of man and not treating man in accordance with man’s transgressions.
-However, when man lives in the flesh and he has not been set free from sin, he can only continue to sin, endlessly revealing the corrupt satanic disposition.
-This is the life that man leads, an endless cycle of sin and forgiveness.
-The majority of men sin in the day only to confess in the evening.
-As such, even if the sin offering is forever effective for man, it would not be able to save man from sin.
-Only half the work of salvation has been completed, for man still has corrupt disposition.
-For instance, when people realized that they were descended from Moab, they issued words of complaint, no longer sought life, and became utterly passive.
-Does this not show that they are still unable to fully submit under the dominion of God?
-Is this not precisely the corrupt satanic disposition?
+In truth, this stage is that of conquest as well as the second stage in the work of salvation.
+It is through judgment and chastisement by the word that man arrives at being gained by God, and it is through the use of the word to refine, judge, and disclose that all of the impurities, notions, motives, and individual aspirations within man’s heart are completely revealed.
+For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
+However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
+This is the life that man leads, an endless cycle of sinning and being forgiven.
+The majority of mankind sin in the day only to confess in the evening.
+This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
+Only half the work of salvation has been completed, for man still has a corrupt disposition.
+For instance, when people realized that they were descended from Moab, they brought forth words of complaint, ceased to pursue life, and became utterly negative.
+Does this not show that humanity is still unable to fully submit under the dominion of God?
+Is this not precisely their corrupt satanic disposition?
 When you were not being subjected to chastisement, your hands were raised higher than all others, even that of Jesus.
-And you cried out in a loud voice: Be a beloved son of God!
+And you cried out in a loud voice: “Be a beloved son of God!
 Be an intimate of God!
-We would rather die than submit to Satan!
+We would rather die than bow down to Satan!
 Revolt against the old Satan!
 Revolt against the great red dragon!
-Let the great red dragon completely fall from power!
-Let God make us complete!
+May the great red dragon fall abjectly from power!
+May God make us complete!”
 Your cries were louder than all others.
-But then came the times of chastisement and, once again, was the corrupt disposition of people revealed.
-Then, their cries ceased, and they no longer had resolution.
-This is the corruption of man; it runs deeper than sin, planted by Satan and deeply rooted within man.
-It is not easy for man to become aware of his sins; man is unable to recognize his own deeply rooted nature.
-Only through judgment by the word can such effects be achieved.
-Only thus can man gradually be changed from that point onward.
+But then came the time of chastisement and, once again, the corrupt disposition of humanity was revealed.
+Then, their cries ceased, and their resolution failed.
+This is the corruption of man; running deeper than sin, it is something planted by Satan and deeply rooted within man.
+It is not easy for man to become aware of his sins; he has no way of recognizing his own deeply rooted nature, and he must rely on judgment by the word in order to achieve this result.
+Only thus can man gradually be changed from this point onward.